luugiathuy/luugiathuy.github.io/about/index.md

 layout: page
 title: About
 description:
+  Hello!
 My name is Luu Gia Thuy.
 I am from Vietnam.
-I studied Computer Science in National University of Singapore (NUS).
-Currently I live and work in Singapore.
+Currently I am a software engineer in Singapore.
 permalink: /about/
 ---

+## Hello!

 My name is Luu Gia Thuy.
 I am from Vietnam.
-I studied Computer Science in National University of Singapore (NUS).
-Currently I live and work in Singapore.

-I'm passionate about software engineer, mobile application, programming language and best practices of code.
+Currently I am a software engineer in Singapore.
+I'm passionate about software architecture, test-driven development, computer graphics, programming language and best practices of clean code.